 Operational control, as defined in Exhibit A Wildland Fire Glossary of Terms, of wildfire incidents is the responsibility of the Protecting Agency.
 The Protecting Agency FMO will assign an Incident Commander and provide supervision and support including oversight, direction and logistical support for wildfires.
 When the fire is not staffed, the Protecting Agency FMO will retain operational control.
 The Protecting Agency will be responsible for fulfilling daily interagency incident reporting requirements directed in the AIMG and will complete the final fire report which will be provided to the Jurisdictional Agencies.
 Jurisdictional Agencies are responsible for all fire reporting required by internal agency policy.
-When practical, the Protecting Agency will provide digital photos (aerial preferred) of threatened Native allotments to BIA Regional FMO for decision support documentation.
+When practical, the Protecting Agency will provide digital photos (aerial preferred) to the Jurisdictional Agency for decision support documentation.